rollbar/blog/source/_posts/2013-05-29-may-release-roundup.markdown

   <img src="https://d2tf6sbdgil6xr.cloudfront.net/static/img/blog/download-csv.png">

-- You can now sort the Item page by Total Occurrences or Unique Users, in additon to Last Occurrence.
+- You can now sort the Items page by Total Occurrences or Unique Users, in additon to Last Occurrence.
 Click on the column headers to change the sort.

   <img src="https://d2tf6sbdgil6xr.cloudfront.net/static/img/blog/item-list-sort.png">